Castor (1917 ship)

+Castor was a Polish tugboat from the interwar period, initially serving in the Polish Navy and later in civilian service.
+The vessel was built in 1917 at a German shipyard in Kaliningrad and was purchased by Poland in the spring of 1920.
+Between 1920 and 1922, it served in the Polish Navy before being transferred to civilian use.
+During World War II, the tugboat operated under the flag of the Third Reich, but after the war, it returned to Poland.
+The vessel was decommissioned in 1955 and scrapped in 1958.
+Castor and Pollux, acquired at the same time, were the first tugboats in the Polish fleet.

 History

 After Poland took over Pomerania, granted to it by the Treaty of Versailles, which included only two small fishing ports – Hel and Puck – efforts were undertaken to acquire auxiliary floating equipment, as only a certain number of fishing boats, cutters, and merchant sailing ships were taken over.
 The newly established Polish Navy, which was to receive six former German torpedo boats by the decision of the Conference of Ambassadors, particularly needed tugboats to assist in guiding vessels into the tight harbor basin of the provisional port in Puck and to manage the shallow fairway through the shoals of Bay of Puck.

 In April and May 1920, the Department of Maritime Affairs of the Ministry of Military Affairs purchased a large number of floating units in Gdańsk, including two tugboats, Castor and Pollux.
 These were the first tugboats in the Polish Navy.

 Castor was likely built in 1917 at an unspecified German shipyard in Kaliningrad.
 The name of the vessel referred to Castor, the mythical son of Zeus and Leda, and the twin brother of Pollux.